Milofow/Milofow/Research/How to create a user story?.md

 ## What is a user story?
 A user story is a great way to display your functionalities from the product you are developing.
-A user story tells what a certain person wants to do to achieve something or solve a problem.
-It's written as simple as possible with avoiding technical terms.
+A user story tells you what a certain person wants to do to achieve something or solve a problem.
+It's written as simple as possible and it avoids using technical terms.

 Another way to look at what a user story is, is from the next definition brought by Andrii Bondarenko in his article on [Stormotion](https://stormotion.io/blog/how-to-write-a-good-user-story-with-examples-templates/):
 > User Story is a small (actually, the smallest) piece of work that represents some value to an end user and can be delivered during a sprint.